 Risk of injury

-To face HIIT exercises safely, you require to have a minimum level of physical condition.
-Always you must prepare to perform HIIT sessions.
+To face HIIT exercises safely, you must have a minimum level of physical condition.
+You must always prepare to perform HIIT sessions.
 Otherwise, it can lead to injury, dizziness, or fainting.
-The athlete’s body must have timely physical, muscular, and cardiovascular adaptation to perform these types of demanding exercises.
-Despite everything, even the most prepared athletes are recommended to warm up beforehand and not overuse these activities.
+To do these kinds of hard exercises, an athlete’s body must adapt quickly in terms of physical, muscular, and cardiovascular health.
+Even the best athletes should warm up before these activities and not do too many of them.
 Injuries to ligaments, tendons, and other joints are quite common in these athlete profiles.

-Given the great time-performance ratio offered by the HIIT system, it is very tempting to believe that 3-4 HIIT sessions a week are going to put us to the limit.
-If you think this, then you better think again.
-These types of sessions, despite being very short, require a certain recovery time.
-Your body requires a recovery time for a few hours.
-For this reason, rest and recovery sessions are essential to avoid falling into the dreaded overtraining and to continue progressing in our goals.
+Given the high time-to-performance ratio offered by the HIIT system, it is very tempting to believe that 3–4 HIIT sessions a week will push us to the limit.
+If you believe this, you should reconsider.
+These types of sessions, despite being very short, require a certain amount of recovery time.
+Your body needs a few hours of recovery time.
+For this reason, rest and recovery sessions are essential to avoid falling into the dreaded overtraining trap and to continue progressing toward our goals.

 It does not replace long-distance training

-Although in certain aspects, HIIT improves the athlete’s resistance in sports where the physical background is as crucial as cycling, triathlon, or athletics, this methodology should never replace long runs or long runs.
+Although, in some ways, HIIT improves the athlete’s resistance in sports where physical fitness is as important as cycling, triathlon, or athletics.
+This methodology should never replace long runs or long runs.
 Fund-resistance days.
 The body has to be used to the muscular impact and the physical demands of running or pedaling for hours.
 The miracle for this has not yet been found.

 HIIT routines and exercises

-The theory is excellent, but you want to start burning calories, so you could not miss the typical section of HIIT routines.
-Then we leave with different HIIT exercises to work at home or in the gym.
-Various alternatives and examples of activity so that you can begin to familiarize yourself with this high-intensity training.
-What follows is very basic and general, so if you are looking to deepen and individualize your training plan, you must contact a personal trainer.
+The theory is excellent, but you want to start burning calories, so you cannot miss the typical section of HIIT routines.
+Then we leave with different HIIT exercises to work on at home or in the gym.
+Various alternatives and examples of activity will be provided so that you can begin to familiarize yourself with this high-intensity training.
+What comes next is very basic and broad, so if you want to go deeper and make your training plan more personal, you should talk to a personal trainer.

-An example of an elementary HIIT training for beginners could be 2 × 2.
+An example of elementary HIIT training for beginners could be 2 × 2.
 A very simple routine that combines 2 minutes at high intensity with 2 minutes of recovery at a medium intensity.
-You can perform this type of HIIT exercise on a bicycle, an elliptical, or a treadmill with increased resistance and decreased resistance.
-You can increase or decrease the exercise’s intervals depending on the user’s interests and physical condition.
+This type of HIIT workout can be done on a bike, an elliptical, or a treadmill with resistance that goes up and down.
+You can make the exercise harder or easier by changing the length of time between each interval.
 Not everyone can handle the same workload or need the same recovery time.